DaTodo/Multi-boot/README.md

 # Multi-boot
 Create a multi-boot usb drive using syslinux
 # Requirements
-   syslinux
+   syslinux;
-   memdisk
+   memdisk;
-   mcopy
+   mcopy;
-   mkfs.vfat
+   mkfs.vfat;

 partition drive with a partition big enough for all the iso's and format to fat32

 # Install syslinux
-syslinux /dev/sdx1 #use created partition
+syslinux /dev/sdx1 #use created partition;

-mkdir /media/usb/syslinux
+mkdir /media/usb/syslinux;
-vim /media/usb/syslinux/syslinux.cfg
+vim /media/usb/syslinux/syslinux.cfg;

 # Edit Config file as Follows